In the days before Radio Caroline....

 1960-1962

-Voice of Slough compliments slip THE VOICE OF SLOUGH In 1961 John Thompson, a Slough journalist, unveiled his plans for Britain's own offshore station.
-This was to be called either GB-LN (after his wife Ellen and the city of London), Radio Ellen, Radio Elb or, less romantically, The Voice of Slough.
+Voice of Slough compliments slip GBLN, THE VOICE OF SLOUGH In 1961 John Thompson, a Slough journalist, unveiled his plans for Britain's own offshore station.
+This was to be called either GBLN (after his wife Ellen and the city of London), Radio Ellen, Radio Elb or, less romantically, The Voice of Slough.
 He had been working on the project since the previous year and announced that it would broadcast from a 70 ton former Admiralty motor vessel on 306 metres.
 This would be anchored near the Nore lightship about three miles off Southend.
 Programmes would be pre-recorded and the station intended to transmit 24 hours a day.
 American evangelist Herbert W.Armstrong, whose programme The World Tomorrow was later to be heard on many offshore stations, was said to have bought airtime.
 In fact a nightly broadcast of this programme on the Voice of Slough was advertised in Herbert W's magazine ‘The Plain Truth’.
 Two DJs who later worked on other pirates were employed to stockpile programmes, Keith Martin and Roger Gomez, but sadly these were never to be heard.
+(Keith's memories of the project can be found here.)
 A correspondent to The Pirate Radio Hall of Fame, Roy Barrett, was closely involved.
 He was working for Laskys Radio, the electrical retailers, when he met John Thompson in the Edgware Road branch in London.
 The two men got talking and Thompson asked if Roy fancied some extra weekend work in Slough.
 This quickly turned into the offer of a full-time job.
 As the salary was double what he was earning at Laskys, it did not take him long to decide.
 He remembers: “The Voice of Slough started to get organized in late 1960, with the studios in Slough.
 I built all the recording consoles, etc. The enterprise was run by a Canadian called John Thompson (web-master's note: it is believed that Thompson was actually British but had lived and worked for some time in Canada).
 He was going to use a lightship off the Nore but he ran into some problems.
 He then bought a fishing boat in Leith which I sailed down to Dunbar for him.
 If I remember correctly, it was a 120ft boat.
 I was informed at a later date that it should have had a minimum of a 120 horsepower engine but, because of finance, Thompson had two 27 horsepower Bedford petrol engines fitted, un-marinised, so that when one broke down, we could couple the other one.
 Also, to save money, we ran on a mixture of petrol and paraffin.
 Needless to say, we broke down a few times.
 We had no communication equipment on board, only a car radio I took with me for weather forecasts, no navigation charts and no life-saving equipment.
 When I look back I must have been crazy to take charge of the boat and I can understand why the Customs and Excise tried to stop us, as they said the boat was not safe for sea.
 Every day the Customs would serve a writ on the owner of the boat and every day the boat changed hands.
 For some unknown reason the Customs had no authority over the lock officials so, in the middle of the night, we went into the middle of the harbour, waited for the lock to be opened and the Customs could not stop us.
 As we sailed down the estuary all the boats were sounding their sirens and cheering us on.
 At the time we did not know why.
 When we came into Dunbar harbour we were treated like heroes and people brought us food and drinks etc. Apparently people thought we were Scottish Nationalists!
 This was also reported in the national papers.
 I left the boat in Dunbar and came back to London.
-We intended to use a 1Kw RCA transmitter which I purchased for £100.
+We intended to use a 1kW RCA transmitter which I purchased for £100.
 We had one test transmission which actually took place in Slough although I believe the Post Office was quoted in the newspapers as saying that we were transmitting offshore from Dover!”
 Although the Voice of Slough project failed to get off the ground, John Thompson was not deterred.
 He was later one of the people behind Radio Invicta.
 This station also used the intended wavelength of 306 metres but it is not known if it used the same transmitter.

 Many thanks to Roy for his memories.
 Other information and the illustrations are taken from Offshore Echo's magazine and From International Waters by Mike Leonard, published by Forest Press.
-If anyone can provide more information about these pioneering attempts at offshore radio, please get in touch.
+If anyone can provide more details about these pioneering attempts at offshore radio, please get in touch.
 Thanks to John England for pointing out an error, now corrected.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P